 Earlier this year, Bluebeam released version 10 of its popular electronic publishing application, Revu.
 I last reviewed version 9 of the application in May 2011, in which I found that its strengths included comprehensive capabilities for creating, editing, and collaborating on PDF documents; viewing and navigation of 3D PDF files; the ability to delete or edit content; a visual search capability; and a graphic and visually pleasing interface, with the ability to open up to 16 tabbed views of a document.
 At the same time, it had some problems with creating 3D PDF files.
 In the new release, this issue has not only been fixed but the overall 3D capability of the application has been expanded, with plug-ins for Revit and Navisworks Manage, and the ability to create 3D markups and save 3D markup views.
 Another key enhancement is an expanded hyperlink capability that makes it easier than before to add and manage hyperlinks in a PDF.
 Recall that hyperlinks can be configured to display websites, networked files, or jump to specific pages or snapshot views in a PDF.
 You can now create and name link destinations, also known as Places, and then hyperlink to those places in the current PDF or another PDF.
 All document hyperlinks are displayed in a list for easy editing and organization.

 There were a couple of key acquisitions in the AEC technology field.
 Last month, Deltek announced that it was being by Thoma Bravo, a leading private equity investment firm with a 30+ year history of providing equity and strategic support to management teams and growing companies.
 Recall that Deltek is the leading provider of enterprise management software specific to the AEC industry, and many large AEC firms have already standardized on it for business tasks such as ERP, CRM, and Finance.
 It is best known for its Vision application, especially designed for architecture and engineering firms for their enterprise resource and project planning tasks.
-(For an extended overview of Deltek Vision 6.0, please see the article, Financial and Business Management Applications Exhibited at AIA 2009.)
 Last year, Deltek also unveiled a brand new offering, Federal Intelligence Solutions for AEC firms, which collectively provides detailed information on billions of dollars worth of planned AEC contract projects.
 Deltek has been supported so far by another investment firm, New Mountain Capital, and the transition to Thoma Bravo as a partner is expected to make Deltek even more successful in the future and contribute to its mission of being the industry standard solutions provider to project-based businesses worldwide.
 In fact, Thoma Bravo has a long history of investing in highly respected and industry-leading software companies, and it purchased Deltek because of its potential strength and reach.
 Thus, it should be business as usual for Deltek’s customers in the AEC industry.